On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

 However, Japan’s role in the world remains tied to the US-Japan Security Treaty (1960).
 In particular, the treaty grants the US the use of land for military bases.
 This, and the strength of Japan’s own Self-Defense Forces, are laid out in the Ministry of Defense white papers Defense of Japan (White Paper), which are published every year.
 Of course, this being Japan, if you are not so interested in the pamphlet version you can always go for the manga version …!
 And here is the MoD video of their activities in 2018.

 As you can see in this MoD video, Japan has various territorial issues.
 Chinese and Russian ships or planes sometimes enter Japanese territory leading to the scrambling of Japanese forces.
 This Ministry of Foreign Affairs site, “Japanese Territory”, outlines the three territorial disputes involving Japan and South Korea (Takeshima/Dokdo), China (Senkaku Islands/Diaoyu Islands), and Russia (Northern Territories/Southern Kuriles).
 This is part of a broader “History Issue”.
 People with an interested in these topics should take my class “The History Issue in East Asia” during the 3rd and 4th years.

-Furthermore, the ongoing role of the SDF causes considerable domestic debate and controversy.
-See these two resources about the 1960 “Anpo” protests, and also the legal challenges to “collective self defense” in the 2010s.
+However, the ongoing role of the SDF causes considerable domestic debate and controversy.
+See these two resources (both OK for the Active Learning Hours Project) about the 1960 “Anpo” protests, and also the legal challenges to “collective self defense” in the 2010s.

 Justin Jesty, “Tokyo 1960: Days of Rage & Grief”